Saturday 9.00am – 12.00pm

 Gabrielle was a National Recipient of the Australian Institute of Classical Dance annual Teachers’ Scholarship with The Australian Ballet School in 2003.

-Gabrielle has been engaged as Secretary on the National Board of The Australian Institute of Classical Dance (AICD), the Western Australian representative for AICD, and the Western Australian Representative for the Borovansky Classical Ballet Syllabus.
+Gabrielle is currently on the National Board of The Australian Institute of Classical Dance (AICD) and is the President of the Western Australian Branch of the AICD.

 Gabrielle employs highly qualified staff who have the integrity and professional attitude required to provide a caring and supportive educational environment for dance studies.